YushuaiJi/UnIS/README.md

 # AutoIS
-MATLAB code for paper "A Learned Framework for Fast Indexing and Queries over Multi-Dimensional Data"
+Java code for paper "A Learned Framework for Fast Indexing and Queries over Multi-Dimensional Data"
 ## Introduction

 This repo holds the source code and scripts for reproducing the key experiments of our paper: A Learned Framework for Fast Indexing and Queries over Multi-Dimensional Data.